drschatz/cs-128-live-web/syllabus/syllabus.md

 # How to Get Help

 Computer science is challenging but the 128 team is here to help\!
+I'm happy to answer emails about policies or special circumstances but often you can get help faster by using the following resources first,

 ## Office Hours

 This is a space to come and ask questions and get clarification on course material and assignments.
 It is normal to come to office hours at least once a week and often more.
 They will be held virtually and in-person in the basement of Siebel Center for Computer Science.
 The exact schedule can be found on the course website.

 ## Discuss Online Forum

-Link is on the website.
-Feel free to post any quick questions you have on there.
+ The link can be found on the Support page of the course website.
+This is a place where you can post questions, see updates, and interact with your peers.
+Feel free to post any quick questions you have on there from policies to content.
 However, do not post your code for homeworks, labs, or MPs.

 We will do our best to answer your questions as quickly as possible but do not expect an instant response.
 You may also contribute and answer questions\!
 This is a great way to solidify your own understanding.
 However, remain respectful of everyone’s diverse backgrounds and abilities.
 We are all here to learn\!

 ## Meet with the Professor